abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Solution:**

-All the pages that are setting `XSRF-TOKEN` in the HTTP response are reported as -No `HttpOnly` Flag- alert.
-This is a positive alert and will be fixed with the following issue https://github.com/abpframework/abp/issues/14214.
+All the pages that are setting `XSRF-TOKEN` in the HTTP response are reported as "No `HttpOnly` Flag" alert.
+This is a positive alert but there is no need a fix at the moment.
+The reason is `XSRF-TOKEN` is being used in the ABP Angular frontend.
+And it is being retrieved from the cookies via JavaScript, therefore cannot set as `HttpOnly`.
+If you are using MVC or Blazor Server you can set this cookie as `HttpOnly` in [AbpAntiForgeryOptions](https://github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.AspNetCore.Mvc/Volo/Abp/AspNetCore/Mvc/AntiForgery/AbpAntiForgeryOptions.cs#L56) class. and further information can be found at https://github.com/abpframework/abp/issues/14214.